ssg/streetcoder/README.md

 Almost all projects target .NET 6.
 They targeted .NET 5 before, but .NET 5 support ended in early 2022.
 With .NET 6 support, you can build the projects using current tools with as little installation work and warnings as possible.
+The source code is still in parity with the book.
 I plan on maintaining this repository as easily buildable as possible for readers.

 One project requires .NET Framework 4.8 which was required for the migration example.